anniehedgpeth/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-study-guide.md

  - What is the purpose of a Role?
  - Creating Roles
  - Role Ruby & JSON DSL formats
  - Pros and Cons of Roles
+Pros - one team can have some control over adding their specific run-lists.
+Cons - That team's run-list could mess with everyone else's stuff.

  - The Role cookbook pattern
+Wrappers

  - Creating Role cookbooks
  - Using Roles within a search
+`knife search role '*:*'`

 ## SETTING ATTRIBUTES AND ATTRIBUTE PRECEDENCE
 _Candidates should understand:_